Subscribe

 What Comes After the Audit

 Once the audit is complete and the canonical definitions are in place, the company has the foundation for everything else.
 Dashboards built on canonical definitions display coherent information.
 Board reporting using canonical numbers does not require footnotes.
 Investor reporting reflects metrics the entire portfolio can produce consistently.
 AI tools that consume the data produce reliable outputs because the data is reliable.
+Agents in particular depend on this, since an agent acting on inconsistent data propagates the inconsistency at machine speed, which is why agentic workflows should be sequenced after the audit rather than alongside it.

 The company has also acquired a discipline.
 The discipline is that no important number is allowed to enter management or board reporting without a documented canonical definition.
 New metrics are added to the canonical list as the business evolves.
 Old metrics are retired when they no longer reflect how decisions are being made.
 The discipline is, ultimately, a governance practice, not a technology one.